isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 Filter for tables that contain data for hg19 or hg38.
 In a few cases, there are tables which contain information from both genome builds; for example, tables that include liftover coordinates between the reference builds.

+By default, the Status filter is set to ALL.

 .. image:: GenomeReference-filter.png
    :align: center